yashovardhan99/TimeIt/README.md

 # TimeIt
+**Now with Timer support!**

 [![](https://jitpack.io/v/yashovardhan99/TimeIt.svg)](https://jitpack.io/#yashovardhan99/TimeIt)
 [ ![Download](https://api.bintray.com/packages/yashovardhan99/TimeIt/TimeIt/images/download.svg) ](https://bintray.com/yashovardhan99/TimeIt/TimeIt/_latestVersion)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-TimeIt-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/7369)

-A simple and easy to use stopwatch library for android
+A simple and easy to use stopwatch and timer library for android
 ## Introduction
 A stopwatch can be a very important widget in an app and yet creating it has been very difficult.
 Creating a stopwatch requires you to create a separate thread to keep track of the time and then post the updates on the UI thread.
 This process becomes complicated very quickly.
 Especially if you plan on adding features like pause and split.

+Similarly, a timer is another important addon an app may need without going through all the hassle of running threads or handlers.

-With TimeIt, you can create a stopwatch app with very few lines of code!
+With TimeIt, you can create a stopwatch or a timer app with very few lines of code!

 For example, to create and start a stopwatch and display it with a textView :